baroxx/vagrant-kubernetes/README.md

 ## Worker Node

-1. Set properties KUBERNETES_VERSION, CP_IP and JOIN_TOKEN in [Vagrantfile](Vagrantfile) (you can get the control plane IP, the join token, the discovery hash and the cert hash from the control plane)
+1. Set properties KUBERNETES_VERSION, CP_IP and JOIN_TOKEN in [Vagrantfile](Vagrantfile) (you can get the control plane IP, the join token and the discovery hash from the control plane)
 2. Adjust [create_worker.sh](create_wn.sh)
 3. Run [create_worker.sh](create_wn.sh)

 # Provider

-This project is tested with libvirt.
+This project is tested with VirtualBox.
 It should be possible to use the setup with VirtualBox as well.
 Change the provider config to something like that:

 ```
     config.vm.provider "virtualbox" do |vm|
         vm.cpus = CPUS
         vm.memory = MEMORY
-        vm.keymap = KEYMAP
     end
 ```